Races and Rules

 Information for Teams

-All information about the CYBATHLON disciplines for teams.
+All information about the CYBATHLON competition and disciplines for teams.

 More Uncertainty and Variability